 Join us at Arnold, Bennett, Cascades, Frost, George Long, McCulloch or Northwest Early Elementary to Become a Student’s Mentor!

 What is Energizing Education?

 Energizing Education is a collective approach to promoting literacy.
-It was created to ensure that all students in Jackson County, Michigan, read at or above grade level by the 4th grade.
+It was created to ensure that all students in Jackson County, Michigan, read at or above grade level by the end of 3rd grade.
 EE uses a two-pronged approach to helping kids reach grade-level milestones: